akshayud/akshayud.github.io/README.md

 ## Current Research

-My current research involves compilers, more specifically compilers for autoparallelization.I am currently in the process of analyzing benchmark codes to identify problems during automatic parallelization.
-I want to develop compiler techniques to be able to parallelize complex parallelizable loop patterns as well as explore the possibilities of using Machine Learning to suggest optimizations to the user.
-Cetus , is the autoparallelization compiler framework I work with.
-Prof. Rudi Eigenmann a pioneer in this field is guiding my research.
+My current research involves compilers, more specifically compilers for autoparallelization.
+I work with the Cetus Source to Source translator which translates from C to C annoted with OpenMP.
+I want to make Cetus as powerful as possible through the use of even more sophisticated techniques.
+Current challenge is to develop a compiler technique for the automatic parallelization of subscripted subscripts.

 ## Web Application Security Projects